aristanetworks/anta/README.md

 ### How to collect the scheduled show tech-support files

+The python script [collect-sheduled-show-tech.py](scripts/collect-sheduled-show-tech.py) collects the scheduled show tech-support files:

-- Update the devices [inventory](examples/devices.txt) with your devices IP address or hostname.
+- Update the devices [inventory](examples/devices.txt) with the devices IP address or hostname
-- Run the python script [collect-sheduled-show-tech.py](scripts/collect-sheduled-show-tech.py).
+- Run the python script [collect-sheduled-show-tech.py](scripts/collect-sheduled-show-tech.py)
-- Check the output in the output directory.
+- The files are saved in the output directory

 ```shell
 vi devices-list.text